 col for the button.
 This is an example of Bootstrap’s offsetting classes, which you can read more about in the Bootstrap docs.
 What it means is that at breakpoints from small up the column for the button will be shifted to the right by three grid columns.

-To illustrate this point, the following grid-based form has three different behaviours — at the smallest breakpoint it stacks, then it becomes horizontal form, then it becomes a two-line form, an finally, a single-line form:
+To illustrate this point, the following grid-based form has three different behaviours — at the smallest breakpoint it stacks, then it becomes a horizontal form, then it becomes a two-line form, and finally, a single-line form:

 <fieldset class="container-fluid" role="form" aria-labelledby="login_gd_fm_desc"> <legend id="login_gd_fm_desc" class="form-row"><span class="col">Login</span></legend> <div class="form-row align-items-start"> <label for="username_hr_tb" class="col-12 col-sm-3 col-md-2 col-lg-2">Username</label> <div class="col-12 col-sm-9 col-md-4 col-lg-3"> <input type="text" class="form-control" id="username_hr_tb" placeholder="Username"> <small class="form-text text-muted">Some useless help text.</small> </div> <label for="password_hr_tb" class="col-12 col-sm-3 mt-sm-2 col-md-2 mt-md-0 col-lg-2">Password</label> <div class="col-12 col-sm-9 mt-sm-2 col-md-4 mt-md-0 col-lg-3"> <input type="password" class="form-control" id="password_hr_tb" placeholder="Password"> </div> <div class="col-12 mt-2 offset-sm-3 col-sm-9 offset-md-0 col-md-12 col-lg-2 mt-lg-0"> <button class="form-control btn btn-primary">Login</button> </div> </div> </fieldset>